-First of all, be aware that "training" or "taming" a hamster is a big word.
-A hamster is an independent animal by nature, and it is sometimes difficult to establish a relationship of trust with them.
+Above all, be aware that "training" or "taming" a hamster, to a lesser extent, are big words.
+A hamster is an independent animal by nature, and it's sometimes difficult to establish a relationship of trust with them.

 If you have adopted a hamster or are thinking of adopting one, there are a few things you can do to create a close bond with your pet.